 A student focused on one part of the sentence, saying aloud, “twice as tall as a boy.”

 The students dug in and explored the comment, and looked for other similar ideas in the story.
 They noticed a pattern of how much of the older woman’s actions revolve around the boy.
 “It’s like, not just any boy.
 She measures the tree by the narrator.
 She does everything for him,” says one of them.
 “And with him,” adds another.
+Suddenly they are sharing a new understanding of a text that a few minutes ago they thought they had finished because they read it once.
 Other students seize on this and find similar quotes in support. … And I put down my pen.

 “It should be,” muses my friend, “twice as tall as a boy.
 So a boy can’t steal the star.”
 The one we pick is twice as tall as me.